Toe Tappin' at Rockin' B

 Melodrama, music, more laughs than should be legal and a chuck wagon barbeque make Rockin' B Ranch a memorable evening.
 Some claim it's the best cowboy supper show in the Northwest and it's definitely the only one in Eastern Washington.
 "How the West Was Sung" features Western hits from movies of the last 70 years and a shootout aimed right for the funny bone.
 Recently added, a 10-minute sketch of author Patrick McManus' comedies portrayed by actor Tim Behrens.
 The ranch is located in Liberty Lake, 20 minutes from downtown Spokane

-Silverwood Theme Park, just 45 minutes northeast of Spokane in North Idaho, is the northwest's epicenter for spine-tingling roller coaster rides and adrenalin-rushing water park chutes.
+Silverwood Theme Park, just 45 minutes northeast of Spokane in North Idaho, is the Northwest's epicenter for spine-tingling roller coaster rides and adrenaline-rushing water park chutes.
 Tremors screams through four black-out tunnels at 60-miles an hour and Timber Terror is one of the West's few wooden coasters.
 Silverwood also offers plenty of sedate rides, shows and attractions plus Boulder Beach Waterpark with a wave pool, lazy river and high-speed water slides.
-Silverwood is an hour drive from downtown Spokane.

 Dam Fine Laser Light Show

 The massive Grand Coulee Dam, a WPA project built in 1933, is a year-round destination where visitors learn how the largest concrete structure in the United States and third largest hydroelectric facility in the world supplies $500 million worth of power to the western states and British Columbia.
 Come summer evenings, the dam itself becomes an enormous screen where colorful lasers move across the span accompanied by narrative, music and a patriotic finish.
-Optional additions include a stop at Whitestone Winery in Wilbur.
+Optional additions include a stop at Lake Roosevelt Wine Co. in Wilbur.

 The Big Meltdown